Skip to main content

 The First Decade as a National Foundation

-DeVita was named president of the Wallace funds in 1989.
-In the following years, she played a key role in increasing the number of national multi-year philanthropic initiatives taken on by the funds.
-She also helped incorporate evaluation and communications expertise into the staff, a pioneering move for philanthropy of the time.
-The DeWitt Wallace-Reader’s Digest Fund continued to focus on education (particularly teachers and school libraries) and national youth-serving organizations.
-The Lila Wallace-Reader’s Digest Fund created audience development efforts for a variety of different art forms and added initiatives in public libraries and urban parks.
+DeVita was named president of the funds in 1989.
+She played a key role in increasing the number of national multi-year philanthropic initiatives they took on.
+She also helped incorporate evaluation and communications expertise into the work.
+This was a pioneering move for philanthropy of the time.

 2000